youtube/cobalt/starboard/doc/evergreen/evergreen_binary_compression.md

 ## Enabling Binary Compression

 The compression feature is turned on by default.
-Once disabaled, though, it can be enabled by undoing the steps required for disablement.
+Once disabled, though, it can be enabled by undoing the steps required for disablement.

 Compression for the system image slot is enabled by installing the compressed